Yoga for Menopause Symptoms

 How to manage menopause without HRT?

 Try cooling or grounding yoga based on your dosha, plus steady meals and simple routines.
-Breathwork helps with hot flashes and anxiety.
+Breathwork may help with hot flashes and anxiety.
 Check with your doctor to ensure it fits your plan.

-Yes, you can ease menopause with Ayurveda and yoga.
-Cooling Sitali breath or grounding Child’s Pose, plus herbs like ashwagandha, work well.
+Many people find Ayurveda and yoga may ease symptoms.
+Cooling Sitali breath or grounding Child’s Pose, plus herbs like ashwagandha that are traditionally used for stress and sleep support, can be part of your toolkit.
 Talk to a practitioner for tailored advice.

 Which yoga poses help with hot flashes?

-Cooling poses like Sitali breath, Supine Bound Angle, or Seated Forward Fold calm hot flashes.
+Cooling practices like Sitali breath, Supine Bound Angle, or Seated Forward Fold may help calm hot flashes.
 Try them in a quiet evening session to relax your body.

 Can Ayurveda and yoga help with menopause-related anxiety?

-Yes, grounding poses like Child’s Pose or Nadi Shodhana breath ease Vata-driven anxiety.
+Many people find grounding poses like Child’s Pose or Nadi Shodhana breath may ease Vata-driven anxiety.
 Add warm meals and a nightly oil massage for extra calm.

 Conclusion: Embrace Your Menopause Journey

-Menopause can feel uncertain, but ayurveda menopause care plus yoga gives you solid, practical steps.
+Menopause can feel uncertain, but Ayurvedic menopause care plus yoga can offer practical steps.
 Try one pose today, one breathing drill tonight, and build from there.

 Leave a Comment